nkostopou/RaiseHope/README.md

 # RaiseHope
-Fundraising page for people affected by disasters.
-Web app project assigned for Databases class.
+### Web app project assigned for Databases class
+RaiseHope is a fundraising Web App dedicated to relieving natural and human-made disasters on a worldwide scale.
+You can visit it [here](http://13.53.134.138/RaiseHope/index.php).
 <p></p>
 <p align="center">
   <img src="./image/3.jpg">